Táliga

 Táliga (/es/) or Talega (/pt/) is a Spanish town and municipality located near the border with Portugal, in the province of Badajoz, in the Spanish autonomous community of Extremadura.
 Portugal considers Táliga, as well as neighbouring Olivenza, a de jure part of the Portuguese concelho of Olivenza, occupied by Spain since 1801.

-Under Portuguese administration, Táliga was a freguesia (parish) of the concelho (municipality) of Olivenza.
+Under Portuguese administration, Talega was a freguesia (parish) of the concelho (municipality) of Olivenza.
 It became an independent municipality in 1850, already under Spanish administration.

+Currently the municipality of Talega is a disputed area between Spain and Portugal.

+History

+In 1801, Spain invaded Portugal during the War of the Oranges.
+Under the Treaty of Badajoz, Portugal was forced to cede the territories of Olivença and Talega in exchange for Spain maintaining peace with Portugal.

+In 1807, Spain and France entered into a secret agreement to divide Portugal into three parts.
+This agreement culminated in the invasion of Portugal by the French army—supported by Spain—in violation of the Treaty of Badajoz.

+In 1817, Spain signed the Treaty of Vienna, agreeing to return the territories annexed during the War of the Oranges.
+Spain never returned the territories.

+In 1840, the Spanish government banned the use of the Portuguese language to destroy Portuguese culture in the region.